 A night assault with a torch and gumboots is a fast way to get numbers down.
 Doing this nightly for 3 or 4 nights will make a dramatic impact on population.
 A bucket half full of salty water (to drop them in) will also kill snails.

 Removal by hand is time consuming but effective.
 The little green caterpillars are usually found under leaves, close to the veins.
 They can be tiny and hard to see.
 Often their droppings (“frass”) is the best way to find them.
-“Dipel” is a natural bacteria that will kill caterpillars but is safe for us.
+“Dipel” is a product containing natural bacteria that will kill caterpillars but is safe for us.

 July/August is when the black fuzzy caterpillars appear.
 These are the larvae of a native moth.
 Often they are thought to be spitfires and killed on sight.
 (Spitfires eat the young growth of eucalypts, not vegies, and cluster together in a large clump.)
 Unless the fuzzys are really decimating your crops, try to be a little more accommodating – they are only around for a short time and won’t reappear until next winter.